There are two registers. Why?

 Viewing the electoral register

-You can look at full version of the register under supervision but you must make an appointment first with the Elections Office 01768 212253 / 212122.
+You can look at the full version of the register under supervision.
+You must make an appointment first with the Elections Office.
+Telephone 01768 212253.

-Is an extract of the electoral register, but is not used for elections.
-It can be bought by any person, company or organisation.
+This is an extract of the electoral register, but is not used for elections.
+It can be bought by any person, company, or organisation.
 For example, it is used by businesses and charities to confirm name and address details.
-The persona data in the register must always be processed in line with data protection legislation.
+The personal data in the register must always be processed in line with Data Protection legislation.

 Users of the open register include:

 You can choose which version of the register you wish to be on when you register.
-You will be asked if you want to appear on the opening register.
+When you register you will be asked if you want to appear on the open register.

-You can apply to be included on the register at any time by going to GOV.UK's web page register to vote.
+You can apply to be included on the electoral register at any time.
+To do this you will need to: